jellyfin-archive/jellyfin-blog/content/posts/android-tv-13.md

 You can now use the search function on Android TV to search in your Jellyfin libraries.
 This feature is supported for Android TV devices that do not use Google TV (like the new Chromecast).
 To get started, just search for a movie and press the "Available on Jellyfin" button.

 Additionally, we've added a screen saver that highlights your media.
-To enable it go to your system settings, open the screen saver category, and select the Jellyfin screensaver.
+To enable it go to your system settings, open the screen saver category, and select the Jellyfin screen saver.
 On some devices this function may be called "Daydream".
-The screensaver shows random series and movies with their backdrop.
+The screen saver shows random series and movies with their backdrop.

 ## Updated preferences